 - The mortgage lender will try to get as close to the market value as possible and will not be apt to be giving the property away

-- Once the mortgage lender approves the short sale, homeowner can now list property with the realtor of choice
+- Once the lender approves the short sale, the homeowner can now list the property with the realtor of choice

 Short Sale: What Next?

-Once the property is listed with a realtor and get an offer, homeowners will need to provide the purchase real estate offer to mortgage lender for approval.
+Once the property is listed with a realtor and gets an offer, homeowners will need to provide the purchase real estate offer to the lender for approval.

 - Once the mortgage lender receives the purchase contract, the mortgage lender will review the contract and either accept the offer or come back with a counter

-- Most mortgage lenders are slow and this process can take longer than those of private sellers
+- Most lenders are slow and this process can take longer than those of private sellers

 Short Sale Mortgage Lender Process